ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

    * `bool` - Returns `true` if any of the controller buttons are currently being pressed.

 The AnyButtonPressed method returns true if any of the controller buttons are being pressed and this can be useful to determine if an action can be taken whilst the user is using the controller.

+#### GetAxisState/2

+  > `public virtual bool GetAxisState(SDK_BaseController.Vector2Axis axis, SDK_BaseController.ButtonPressTypes pressType)`

+ * Parameters
+   * `SDK_BaseController.Vector2Axis axis` - The axis to check on.
+   * `SDK_BaseController.ButtonPressTypes pressType` - The button press type to check for.
+ * Returns
+   * `bool` - Returns `true` if the axis is being interacted with via the given press type.

+The GetAxisState method takes a given Vector2Axis and returns a boolean whether that given axis is currently being touched or pressed.

 #### IsButtonPressed/1